NBIK14007U Soil Biology

 Several internal examiners

-Oral examination 25 minutes (without aids or preparation time) based on the written assignment and in learning outcome.
+Oral examination 25 minutes (individual, without aids or preparation time) based on the written assignment and in learning outcome.

 Criteria for exam assesment